-Indizel conforms to world’s most stringent fuel quality and emissions requirements.
+Indizel (Renewable Diesel) conforms to world’s most stringent fuel quality and emissions requirements.
 It is designed to not only match but surpass engine manufacturer’s desired fuel quality standards like EN 590 (European), BS VI (Indian), World Wide Fuel Charter Category 4 Diesel standards and Euro 6 emission norms.

 Various internationally and nationally decided warranties are accepted by engine manufacturers for fuel.